civican/legisinfo/42-1/bills/C-59/bill_text.md

 The Commissioner must provide a copy of every decision made by him or her under section `21` to the National Security and Intelligence Review Agency for the purpose of assisting that Agency in fulfilling its mandate under paragraphs 8(1)(a) to (c) of the `National Security and Intelligence Review Agency Act`.

+## Public Report

+### Section 22.1

+  **(1)** The Commissioner must, each calendar year, submit to the Prime Minister a report with respect to the Commissioner's activities during the previous calendar year.
+The report must include statistics, that the Commissioner considers appropriate, relating to the authorizations, amendments and determinations that were approved and not approved.

+  **(2)** The Commissioner must consult with the Director of the Canadian Security Intelligence Service and the Chief of the Communications Security Establishment in preparing the report in order to ensure that it does not contain information the disclosure of which would be injurious to national security, national defence or international relations or information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.

+  **(3)** The Prime Minister must cause to be laid before each House of Parliament, on any of the first 15 days on which that House is sitting after a report is submitted under subsection (1), a copy of the report.

 ## Information

 ### Section 23

-  **(1)** Despite any other Act of Parliament and subject to section `26`, the person whose conclusions are being reviewed by the Commissioner under any of sections `14` to `20` must, for the purposes of the Commissioner's review, provide the Commissioner with all information that was before the person in issuing or amending the authorization or making the determination at issue, including information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.
+  **(1)** Despite any other Act of Parliament and subject to section `26`, the person whose conclusions are being reviewed by the Commissioner under any of sections `14` to `20` must, for the purposes of the Commissioner's review, provide the Commissioner with all information that was before the person in issuing or amending the authorization or making the determination at issue, including information that is subject to **any privilege under the law of evidence**, solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.

   **(2)** For greater certainty, the disclosure to the Commissioner under this section of any information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege does not constitute a waiver of those privileges or that secrecy.